Continuing Education Activity

 Tetanus is now rare in developed nations due to effective immunization programs, but it remains a threat to all unvaccinated people, especially in undeveloped nations.
-Most reported cases in the United States are attributed to unvaccinated individuals, and improper identification and treatment of wounds and traumatic injuries.
+Most reported cases in the United States are attributed to unvaccinated individuals and improper identification and treatment of wounds and traumatic injuries.

 Tetanus has high morbidity and mortality worldwide before the development of tetanus toxoid in 1924.
 The first vaccine was not very effective and had significant adverse effects.
 A better and safer version became available in 1938.
 It became widely used in the 1940s during World War II for soldiers, which resulted in a 95% reduction in the rate of tetanus.
 The tetanus toxoid is considered worldwide as the safest and most effective medicine in healthcare.

 Tetanus toxoid is used in combination with Diptheria and pertussis as vaccines.
-Currently, there is five tetanus toxoid containing vaccines (DTaP, DTP, Tdap, Td, DT).
+Currently, there are five tetanus toxoid-containing vaccines (DTaP, DTP, Tdap, Td, DT).
 Nomenclature is as followed: D is for diphtheria, T is for tetanus, P is for pertussis, and a is for acellular.
 The lower case p and d just mean reduced toxoid of that vaccine.
 DTP (diptheria, tetanus, pertussis) was used from 1948 to 1991.
 It was discontinued due to a high adverse injection reaction of redness, swelling, and pain around the site.
 Two new vaccines replaced it in 1992, TDaP and DTaP.

-Current Advisory Committee on Immunization Practices (ACIP) recommends for children doses of DTaP or DT at 2, 4, and 6 months of age, with additional doses between 15 and 18 months, and between 4 and 6 years.
+The current Advisory Committee on Immunization Practices (ACIP) recommends for children doses of DTaP or DT at 2, 4, and 6 months of age, with additional doses between 15 and 18 months, and between 4 and 6 years.
 This regimen is followed by 1 booster of Tdap at age 11 or 12, followed by a booster every ten years thereafter.
 Adult Td or Tdap vaccine is recommended every 10 years with complete prior immunization.
 Of those doses, one must be Tdap for more than 19 years old.
 In those previously unvaccinated, a series of three vaccines will be given.
-One dose is given four weeks from the first dose, then last dose 6 to 12 months later.
+One dose is given four weeks from the first dose, then the last dose 6 to 12 months later.
 At least one dose is Tdap, and the other two can be Td or Tdap.
-A booster is indicated also every ten years thereafter.
+A booster is also indicated every ten years thereafter.
 The rationale for booster every 10 years is due to waning immunity.
 Between 1988 and 1994, the United States serologic survey finds protective titers of tetanus antibodies were detected in 72% aged 6 years old, up to 91% aged 6 and 11 years old, down 47% aged 20 years or older, and significantly down to 31% aged more than 70 years old.

 Tetanus prophylaxis includes understanding and knowing the current tetanus immunization guideline(s), recommendation(s), and indication(s) for prophylaxis.